Qinbeans/solid/readme.md

 ### Mods

 Mods is the idea where made to be data oriented and all any mod make has to do is list what they want the game to do.
-There's some "programming" involved in the sence there are predefined functions that can be called, but the idea is that the game is made up of a bunch of mods that can be added and removed at will.
+There's some "programming" involved in the sense there are predefined functions that can be called, but the idea is that the game is made up of a bunch of mods that can be added and removed at will.

 ### Logic